-- 33. In term-time, during the school day (08.00 18.00), the DSL and/or one or both of the Deputy DSLs will be available via the contacts published on the front page of this policy to discuss safeguarding concerns with colleagues, pupils or others.
-Charterhouse publishes an 'emergency on call' rota showing which member of the Senior Leadership Team is on duty at any given time.
-This rota also shows which member of the DSL team is on call during the evenings (18.00 to 22.00), over the weekend and during School holidays.
-A copy of the rota is always held by the Duty Security Officer (07831 467362).
-In addition, when children are resident on the campus out of term-time (for example, during commercial lettings), arrangements are made with the Queen's Sports Centre's DSL and/or residential staff leaders to ensure the presence of someone qualified to take a lead in safeguarding matters. - 34.
-In exceptional circumstances the DSL and Deputy DSLs may not be available.
-If there is a risk of harm to a child staff should not delay, but either consult another member of the SLT (using the emergency on call rota), or contact the police and/or local authority directly using the contacts given on the front page of this policy.
+- 33. During term-time, the DSL and/or one or both of the Deputy DSLs will be available at all reasonable times to discuss safeguarding concerns with colleagues, pupils or others.
+Charterhouse is a boarding school, and 'reasonable' means between 08.00 and 22.00, including weekends.
+Out of term-time, if the DSL and Deputy DSLs are unavailable, safeguarding concerns about pupils or staff should be raised with the duty member of the Senior Leadership Team (see next paragraph).
+During School holidays, when children are resident on the campus (for example, as a result of commercial lettings), arrangements are made with the Queen's Sports Centre's DSL and/or residential staff leaders to ensure the presence of someone qualified to take a lead in safeguarding matters. - 34.
+In exceptional circumstances the DSL and Deputy DSLs may not be immediately available.
+If there is a risk of harm to a child staff should not delay, but either consult another member of the Senior Leadership Team (using the Emergency 'On Call' rota, available via the duty Security officer: phone 07831 467362), or contact the police and/or local authority directly using the contacts given on the front page of this document.
 Anyone can make a referral to Surrey Children's Services.
-If you do, you are likely to be asked to complete a Request for Support Form.
-You can find the contact numbers for any other local authority children's care team in England by entering a postcode on this government website:

-Report child abuse to a local council
+Note that, if you do, you are likely to be asked to complete a Request for Support Form.
+You can find the contact numbers for any other local authority children's care team in England by entering a postcode on this government website: Report child abuse to your local council

-Staff consulting in this manner, or making a referral, should keep written records and inform the DSL or Deputy DSL as soon as possible.
+Staff consulting in this manner, or making a direct referral, should keep careful written records of their actions and inform the DSL or Deputy DSLs as soon as possible.

-- 35. Some specific safeguarding issues: in addition to the varieties of abuse and neglect just described, there are a number of specific forms of abuse and safeguarding issues which people who work in schools are required to know about.
+35. In addition to the varieties of abuse and neglect just described, there are a number of specific issues which people who work in schools are required to know about.
 These are explained next.
+They are covered separately because some involve specific guidance or have special reporting requirements:

+Children: specific concerns, and how to report them

-They are covered separately because some involve particular guidance or have special reporting requirements: - 36.
-Acute mental and physical health problems are primarily health matters and must be reported urgently to the Hunt Health Centre (and perhaps emergency services).
-However, they often meet Surrey Council's 'Level Four' threshold as safeguarding concerns, too, either because they are potential indicators of abuse and neglect, or because they are significantly harmful in themselves.
-Thus, after involving health professionals as appropriate, staff who become aware of any of the following must also report them to the DSL or Deputy DSLs immediately: - a pupil who is considering, has a plan for, or has made an attempt at suicide - a pupil who has self-harmed (cutting, burning, picking, scratching, banging, hitting etc.) - a pupil who has experienced a psychotic episode - a pupil with an eating disorder - a child missing all or most immunisations - a child with emergent serious physical health issues, but without a diagnosed medical problem
+36. Acute mental and physical health problems are primarily health matters and must be reported urgently to the Hunt Health Centre (and perhaps emergency services).
+However, they often meet Surrey

+Council's 'Level Four' threshold as safeguarding concerns, too.
+Thus members of staff who become aware of any of the following must also report them to the DSL or Deputy DSLs immediately:

+- a child who is considering, has a plan for, or is making an attempt at suicide - a child who has repeatedly self-harmed (cutting, burning, picking, scratching, banging, hitting etc.) - a child who has experienced a psychotic episode - a child with an eating disorder - a child missing most immunisations - a child with emergent serious physical health issues (but without a diagnosed medical problem)

-Staff should be familiar with the School's document Mental Health: Policy and Procedures.
+Staff should be familiar with the School's document 'Mental Health: policy and procedures'.